CMD-Oxford/TeXRank/src/Viewer/README.txt

         IndividualProfiles
         MatFiles

-* Due to the file sizes, they can't be uploaded on GitHub, please contact me for these.
+* Download libraries from https://zenodo.org/record/44667#.VpZjXfmLR3g and place them into this folder.
 These files are only required for the screen analysis function.
 Everything else should still work fine without them.

   TeXRankO.exe should be placed in the same folder as Ranker.exe and the following folders:
     Data\      -> Folder containing output .mat files from Ranker.exe.